SajibBarua-art/ICEwebsite/README.md

 Api’s:
 - To get all the room details: api/room

 **6. generateRandomRoutine:** To generate and store a new routine.
-It also gives a response as the generated routine to the client.
+It also gives the new generated routine as response.
 Api’s:
 - To generate, store and get the generated routine: api/generateRandomRoutine